Kentipedia

 What is Cloud Network Performance Monitoring (Cloud NPM)?

-Cloud Network Performance Monitoring applies network performance monitoring practices to cloud networks, including hybrid and multi-cloud environments, to measure, diagnose, and optimize service quality.
-Kentik supports Cloud NPM by monitoring bandwidth/throughput/latency/errors and by testing real paths between cloud and on-prem resources.
+Cloud Network Performance Monitoring applies network performance monitoring practices to cloud networks, including hybrid and multicloud environments, to measure, diagnose, and optimize service quality.
+Kentik supports Cloud NPM by monitoring bandwidth, throughput, latency, and errors and by testing real paths between cloud and on-prem resources.

 How do enterprises monitor connectivity across AWS, Azure, and Google Cloud simultaneously?

 Deploy lightweight synthetic test agents in multiple clouds (and optionally on-prem), run a mesh of tests between those agents to measure latency, loss, and jitter, and use hop-by-hop path views to see where degradation occurs.
-Kentik supports this approach through Kentik Synthetics agents and Path View, which can test between AWS, Azure, and GCP resources in one monitoring mesh.
+Kentik supports this approach through Kentik Synthetics agents and Path View, which can test between AWS, Azure, GCP, and Oracle Cloud Infrastructure resources in one monitoring mesh.

 What cloud network performance metrics should I monitor?